 Some of our Arts Education + Equity programs are:

 a PreK-12 education initiative that immerses students in the music, dance, theater, poetry, and visual arts of the African Diaspora.

-The Apps Youth Leadership Academy: Empowers public high-school students to participate in NYC’s digital economy.
-Students receive hands on training in creating digital programs and apps, linked to Diaspora cultures and communities. will keep them on the cutting edge as participants in today’s ever changing digital economy.
+Empowers public high-school students to participate in NYC’s digital economy.
+Students receive hands-on training in creating digital programs and apps, linked to Diaspora cultures and communities. will keep them on the cutting edge as participants in today’s ever-changing digital economy.

-The Art of Justice, a conference on the intersections of art and activism in collaboration with New York University’s Departments of Art and Public Policy, African American Institute and Columbia University’s Institute for Research in African American Studies (IRAAS).
+The Art of Justice, a conference on the intersections of art and activism in collaboration with New York University’s Departments of Art and Public Policy, African American Institute and Columbia University’s Institute for Research in African-American S).

 CCCADI SouSou!
 Saturdays, family-oriented cultural programming for New York City families and children.